zzzprojects/learn-orm/tutorials/vb-net/basic-syntax.md

 Option Compare { Binary | Text | Database }
 ```

-The following statement specifies that within the module, strings will be compared in a sort order that is not case-sensitive.
+The following statement specifies that strings will be compared in a sort order that is not case-sensitive within the module.

 ```csharp
 Option Compare Text